fuskovic/audio-recorder/README.md

 Record microphone audio from the command line.

-`Only for OXS systems at the moment.`
+`Only for OSX systems at the moment.`

 ## Requirements